 Primidone: its active metabolite is phenobarbital therefore it is also a gamma-aminobutyric acid (GABA) enhancer that acts by binding directly to GABA-A receptors and prolonging the opening of the associated chloride channels.it is only available as oral preparations and is used in the treatment of focal seizures and generalized tonic-clonic seizures.it is also used in the treatment of essential tremors.
 Side effects of primidone include drowsiness, nausea, vomiting, and ataxia.

 Felbamate: Is a sodium channel blocker, N-methyl-D aspartate (NMDA) receptor antagonist and a GABA enhancer.
 Only oral preparation of felbamate is available and it has an excellent oral bioavailability.
 It is used in the treatment of both focal and generalized seizures.
 Felbamate is a drug of choice in epilepsy syndromes characterized by multiple seizure types particularly Lennox-Gastaut syndrome.
 Its side effects are gastrointestinal discomfort, nausea, vomiting, anorexia, weight loss, idiosyncratic aplastic anaemia and idiosyncratic hepatic failure.
 It is usually not used as a first line treatment due to the potentially lethal adverse effect of aplastic anaemia and hepatic failure.

 The following drugs are used in the treatment of seizures associated with epilepsy syndromes:

-Rufinamide : is a sodium channel blocker.it is effective in focal seizures and used as an adjunct in treatment of Lennox-Gastaut syndrome.
+- Rufinamide: is a sodium channel blocker.it is effective in focal seizures and used as an adjunct in the treatment of Lennox-Gastaut syndrome.
 Its side effects include dizziness, somnolence, fatigue and headache.
 Rufinamide may also cause cardiac conduction abnormalities (short Q-T interval).